As of Wednesday, May 12, 2021, everyone 12 years old and older is now eligible to receive a COVID-19 vaccine in Texas.

 Side Effects & Allergic Reactions

 Mild side effects are normal signs your body is building protection, and they usually go away after a few days.
-The chance of a severe reaction is less than 0.5%.
+Severe reactions from the vaccine are rare.
 To be safe, your provider will have you wait on-site for 15-30 minutes after your shot.
+There's no evidence that the vaccines cause long-term health problems.

 V-safe: Register with CDC's V-safe After Vaccination Health Checker on your smartphone to report any side effects after getting the COVID-19 vaccine.
 You’ll also get reminders for your second vaccine dose.